 What is a bartending certificate?

-The most important certification for anyone serving alcohol is the Responsible Service of Alcohol (RSA) certificate.
-This certificate is mandatory for all bartenders and is required by law across every state and territory.
-The RSA ensures that bartenders understand the legal responsibilities that come with serving alcohol and that they can handle various scenarios, like dealing with intoxicated patrons or managing alcohol-related risks.
+Each state and territory in Australia has its own requirements for ensuring the responsible service of alcohol, but all of them require training and certification for people who serve alcohol.
+This certification is known as the Responsible Service of Alcohol (RSA) certificate.
+Holding the RSA means that a bartender understands the responsibilities that come with serving alcohol and that they can handle various scenarios, like dealing with intoxicated patrons or managing alcohol-related risks.

 The RSA certification covers topics such as: